ilias404/HTB-Sherlocks/MeerkatHTB/README.md

 # Task 1: We believe our Business Management Platform server has been compromised.
 Please can you confirm the name of the application running?

+Upon extraction, we have two files: a PCAP file and a JSON file.
+Let's start with the JSON file using the `jq` command tool.

 > `jq` is a command-line tool used to process and analyze JSON data.

 ```bash